ScottSyms/RustAISe/README.md

         // Do stuff
     }
 ```
-The _move_ keyword passes the current variables to the thread.
+The _for_ loops control the number of threads launched, while the _move_ keyword passes the current variables to the thread.

 ### Channel Definitions and Flow Control